Nakhon Sawan province: Geography

-with 73,914 visitors in fiscal year 2024.

 Symbols

-The provincial seal shows a Wiman, a mythological heavenly castle.
-This relates to the name of the province which translates to 'Heavenly City'.
+The provincial seal shows a Wiman, a mythological heavenly castle, in reference to the province's name, 'Heavenly City'.

 The provincial tree as well as the flower is Lagerstroemia loudonii (Loudon's crape myrtle).
 Iridescent shark (Pangasianodon hypophthalmus) is the provincial fish.

 Administrative divisions

 Provincial government

-The province is divided in 15 districts (amphoe).
+The province is divided into 15 districts (amphoe).
 These are further divided into 130 subdistricts (tambon) and 1,328 villages (muban).